 In principle, the total correlation function $h(r)$ can be expressed in terms of the infinite set of poles $\{s_n\}$ of $G(s)$, which correspond to the nonzero roots of $\Omega(s + \bp) = \Omega(\bp)$.
-These poles have negative real parts and may be either real ($s_n = -\kappa_n$) or form complex-conjugate pairs ($s_n = -\zeta_n \pm \imath \omega_n$).
-For simplicity, we will use the term ``pole'' to refer collectively to both real values and complex-conjugate pairs.
+These poles have negative real parts and may be either real ($s_n = -\kappa_n$) or form complex--conjugate pairs ($s_n = -\zeta_n \pm \imath \omega_n$).
+For simplicity, we will use the term ``pole'' to refer collectively to both real values and complex--conjugate pairs.
 The locations of these poles depend on the thermodynamic state, with the pole whose real part is closest to zero governing the asymptotic behavior of the total correlation function.

 In the case where the leading and subleading poles (i.e., the two poles with real parts closest to zero) are both complex ($s_1 = -\zeta_1 \pm \imath\omega_1$ and $s_2 = -\zeta_2 \pm \imath\omega_2$), one has